 - IP Integrator support is not in place.
 Block Diagrams cannot be included as RMs or within RMs.
-Modules within Block Diagrams cannot be set as RMs. - RTL submodules or IP within RMs must not be set to OOC synthesis.
-Do not nest OOC synthesis runs. - Bitstream generation is not optimized for PR.
-Bitstreams can be generated from any implemented configuration, but will always create all full and partial bitstreams for the parent run, and partial bitstreams only for child runs.
-A future enhancement will allow users to pick which bitstreams are created from each configuration. - Simulation is not supported from within the project.
+Modules within Block Diagrams cannot be set as RMs. - Simulation is not supported from within the project.

 Known Limitations

 - Once Partitions are defined, they cannot be undone.
 The only way to return to a flat non-PR project is to create a new one. - Reuse of implemented Reconfigurable Modules from a child run is not supported.
 Only implementation results from RMs from the parent run can be reused in a child run. - Child implementation runs cannot be set active.
 Flow Navigator actions work on just the parent run, or the parent and all child runs, depending on the action.